Super Eurobeat

 Super Eurobeat (スーパー ユーロビート, Sūpā Yūrobīto) is a CD compilation series of Eurobeat music in Japan.
 The series itself is one of the longest-running music compilations.
 It has been running for over thirty years and the current list consists of 250 volumes (not counting the many "Super Eurobeat presents" albums).

+History

 Originally, Time Records, Flea Records and Discomagic were some of the record labels that appeared on the original Super Eurobeat albums.
 After eight non-stop albums, the series was changed over to Avex Trax.

-The last volume originally was considered: Super Eurobeat Vol.250 but in a recent interview with SEB Adviser and resident DJ, DJ BOSS (Y&Co.
-Ltd.) he confirmed that Super Eurobeat would definitely be continuing but as a yearly release only, starting with "The Best of Super Eurobeat 2019".
+The series maintained a monthly release schedule, then bimonthly, until the end of 2018, when it shifted to a yearly schedule.